Participate in Advocacy Day

 Become an AMSA Advocacy Liaison!

-The Advocacy Liaison position is for students planning to come to Advocacy Day who would like to take on an additional leadership role.
-Liaisons will meet virtually in January for an online webinar and discussion followed by a visit in their home district to prepare them for Advocacy Day.
-As a liaison, you will work closely with the Education & Advocacy Fellow (EAF) to make sure the event runs smoothly and meetings go as planned.
-They will then be available on Advocacy Day itself to help new advocates tackle their first advocacy experience and to step in when needed to offer additional support.
-Please note: you do not need prior experience to become an Advocacy Liaison.
+The Advocacy Day Liaison position is for students planning to come to Advocacy Day who would like to take on an additional leadership role.
+Liaisons will meet virtually in January for an online webinar to learn about scheduling legislative appointments and additional direct actions that can be taken prior to Advocacy Day to make visits even more successful.
+As a liaison, you will work closely with the Education & Advocacy Fellow (EAF) to schedule legislative appointments in January and February, plus make sure the event runs smoothly and meetings go as planned.
+Liaisons will then be available on Advocacy Day itself to help new advocates tackle their first advocacy experience and to step in when needed to offer additional support.

 How do I register?

 You will register for Advocacy Day as a part of your Convention registration.